mjkoster/node-red-plckit/node-red-contrib-discrete-fsm/documents/discrete-fsm.md

 - All of the Outputs affected by transition to this State are assigned values in this setting.
 There is one entry in the form to begin with (A state should affect at least one output) and additional Outputs may be added by clicking  the "+ Add Output" button.
 Each entry defines the Value for one OUtput.

 #### Transitions
 - This is where the Transitions from this State to other States are defined.
 There is one entry in the form to begin with (A State should have at least one transition to another State) and additional transitions may be defined by clicking the "+ Add Transition" button.
-Each entry defines a Condition and a State to transition to when the OCndition becomes True.
+Each entry defines a Condition and a State to transition to when the Condition becomes True.

 ### References